thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 be traced back to one supreme, fundamental principle or norm, the principle that agreements between States are to be respected, or as the principle is better known, _pacta sunt servanda_.
-This norm _pacta sunt servanda_ is an absolute postu- late of the international legal system, and manifests itself in one way or another in all the rules belonging to international law.
+This norm _pacta sunt servanda_ is an absolute postulate of the international legal system, and manifests itself in one way or another in all the rules belonging to international law.
 Consistently with this theory, Anzilotti holds that just as in the case of treaties, customary rules are based on the